forestobservatory/cfo-api/README.md

 m
 ```

+This code, executed in `jupyter-lab`, should look something like this.

 <img src="img/ipyleaflet-example.jpg" alt="CFO WMS example" style="display:block;margin:auto;width:100%;"/>

+The URL has a lot of useful information.
 Here's a quick breakdown of what's encoded in the string returned from `fetch`.

 - The base URL (`https://maps.salo.ai/geoserver/cfo/wms`) is our map server address.
 - Each component following the `?` is a parameter passed to the map server.